InfusionBot/docs/commands.md

 || = This OR That
 ```

-All these commands should be prefixed with prefix i.e. for command `ping` you have to send `w/ping` in the channel the bot has perms to read and send messages.
+All these commands should be prefixed with the prefix i.e. for command `ping` you have to send `w/ping` in the channel the bot has perms to read and send messages.

-In some of these you will see under a command their is a command, to execute those, send `command subcommand args` where `command` is the command, `subcommand` is the subcommand and `args` is/are the argument(s)
+In some of these you will see under a command their is a subcommand, to execute those, send `command subcommand args` where `command` is the command, `subcommand` is the subcommand and `args` is/are the argument(s)

 Example usage of subcommand: `w/message set Welcome {mention}!`